zng-ui/zng/TODO/_current.md

     - We are receiving a TAB for some reason, but we are stopping propagation.
     - Char event is not linked with key press event stop propagation does nothing.
         - Is a different event from Winit.
-        - The next version of Winit will fix this: https://github.com/rust-windowing/winit/issues/753
+        - The next version of Winit will fix this: https://github.com/rust-windowing/winit/issues/753´
+* Pressing dead-key twice does not receive the key twice in Windows.
+    - Pressing `^` + `x` in pt-BR generates two chars `^x`, but pressing `^^` does not generate the chars.

 # View-Process